Disclosure: DarkSquares is our product. We mention it where relevant to the topic. Readers should weigh our perspective accordingly.

 - Stockfish.
 The world's strongest open-source engine.
 Ideal for analysis and verification, but plays superhuman, often alien moves when set to full strength.
 Its "skill level" settings produce weaker play by deliberately blundering, which does not mimic human mistakes.

 - Maia.
-A human-like neural net chess engine trained directly on millions of Lichess games at specific rating bands (Maia 1100, 1500, 1900).
-Available on Lichess's training features, Maia plays the mistakes a real club player at that ELO actually makes, including positional misevaluations and the occasional reasonable-but-wrong move.
-This makes it far more useful for training than a weakened Stockfish: unlike Stockfish, which plays superhuman moves or weakened random blunders, Maia offers realistic opposition at various ELO levels.
+A human-like neural-net chess engine developed by the CSSLab at the University of Toronto, trained on millions of human games at specific rating bands and hosted as bots on Lichess.
+Maia plays the mistakes a real club player at that ELO actually makes, including positional misevaluations and the occasional reasonable-but-wrong move.
+This makes it far more useful for realistic training than a weakened Stockfish.

 For realistic practice at your rating, play Maia at the level just above yours.
 For verification and tactics checking, use Stockfish.
 Use Lc0 when you want a second opinion on strategic plans.